-Stay as far away sin as you can.
+Stay as far away from sin as you can.
 Don’t think you won’t fall.
 If you hired someone to transport your most valuable possessions, you wouldn’t tell them to see how close to the edge of a cliff they could drive.
-In Proverbs 7 a “young man lacking sense” wanders near the house of an woman at twilight, and just “happens” to run into her.
+In Proverbs 7 a “young man lacking sense” wanders near the house of a woman at twilight, and just “happens” to run into her.
 She’s dressed sensually.
 She says her husband’s gone and describes her perfumed bed.
-Eventually he follows her like an ox going to slaughter.
-Eve got into trouble by engaging with Satan and looking at the how delicious the fruit looked.
+Eventually, he follows her like an ox going to slaughter.
+Eve got into trouble by engaging with Satan and looking at how delicious the fruit looked.
 Flee temptation.
 Stay out of the car in the park in the dark.

 3. Quote Scripture.

 That’s how Jesus overcame the tempter.
 When you feel like grumbling remind yourself to “Rejoice always.”
 When tempted to give a harsh reply think, “A gentle answer turns away wrath.”
 When rankling against correction remind yourself, “God resists the proud but gives grace to the humble.”
 Of course to quote Scripture when tempted means we must know it first, which means we must regularly take it in.

 Draw near to the throne of grace for help in time of need.
 Your sympathetic high priest who was tempted as you are yet without sin will help you.
 (Heb 4).

 5. Get a brother or sister to pray with you.

 Ecclesiastes 4:12 says “though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.”

 A friend once said to me, “Mark, when I get back from my business trip this week, can you ask me if I watched TV in the hotel room?
 When I’m alone on trips I can be tempted to watch bad stuff.
 Knowing you are going to ask me will help me fight temptation.”